 Does it fit your practice?

-The athame has various uses in magical practices, but in no case, as written above, is it used to cut, an action reserved for the stamp or knife with a white handle that can be replaced by a sickle.
+The athame has various uses in magical practices, but in no case, as written above, is it used to cut, an action reserved for the stamp or knife with a white handle that a sickle can replace.

 The dagger is used to close and open the circle, invoke the protective deities, represent the God when a symbolic ritual is performed, perform initiation rituals, and above all direct magical energy.